 Especially during the days of the chicken health crisis (such as when Avian Influenza is spreading the most), avoid visiting poultry shows, chicken swaps, or any other places where chickens are found.

 If you want to bring new chickens to the existing flock, never mix them unless you quarantine them first.
-The procedure includes isolating the new birds from the old ones (i.e. keeping them in separate coops while each coop is twelve yards away from the other one) for at least thirty to sixty days.
+The procedure includes isolating the new birds from the old ones (i.e. keeping them in separate coops while each coop is 12 yards away from the other one) for at least 30-60 days.
 Then you can evaluate whether the new birds are free from any infectious disease and can be kept and raised with the old birds without any worries.

 During this period, observe all the new birds for any unusual symptoms and consult your vet so that they can examine if the new birds are free from any contagious disease.
 While you quarantine, do not wear the same shoes when going from the new birds to the old ones.